-An American businessman's family convinces him to buy a Scottish castle and disassemble it to ship it to America brick by brick, where it will be put it back together.
-The castle though is not the only part of the deal, with it goes the several-hundred year old ghost who haunts it.Written by
+An American businessman's daughter convinces him to buy a Scottish castle but he comes up with a plan to disassemble it to ship it to America brick by brick, where it will be put it back together.
+The deal includes the last family heir and his cursed several-hundred year old ghost ancestor who haunts the castle waiting for the chance to redeem his family's honor.Written by

 Ken Yousten <firstname.lastname@example.org>

 18 of 20 people found this review helpful.